-Follow instructions in this section to remove or install a power supply unit.
+Follow the instructions in this section to install or remove power supply units.

-Remove a hot-swap power supply unit
+Remove a power supply unit

-Follow instructions in this section to remove a hot-swap power supply unit.
+Follow the instructions in this section to remove a power supply unit.

 The power-control button on the device and the power switch on the power supply do not turn off the electrical current supplied to the device.
 The device also might have more than one power cord.
 To remove all electrical current from the device, ensure that all power cords are disconnected from the power source.